This post was most recently updated on November 28th, 2022.2 min read.

 - Modify application startup

-First step is to modify your application startup to make sure changes to appsettings.json file(s) are reloaded to your app.
-One way to do this is to add third parameter in ConfigurationBuilder’s AddJsonFile() – something like shown below:
+The first step is to modify your application startup to make sure changes to appsettings.json file(s) are reloaded to your app.
+One way to do this is to add a third parameter in ConfigurationBuilder’s AddJsonFile() – something like shown below:

 IConfiguration config = new ConfigurationBuilder() .AddJsonFile(“appsettings.json”, false, true) .AddJsonFile(“appsettings.local.json”, true, true).Build();

-This’ll obviously only work if you’re using ConfigurationBuilder to load configuration – maybe in your Program.cs, Startup.cs or in a ServiceFactory class.
+This obviously only works if you’re using ConfigurationBuilder to load configuration – maybe in your Program.cs, Startup.cs or in a ServiceFactory class.